Bibraj96/Game-Review/README.md

 ## Installation

-To user this site, clone this repo and then run `bundle`
+To use this site, clone this repo and then run `bundle`

 ## Usage